 Borrow with pride.
 Observe other organizations and copy their best practice.
 Have a deliberate policy for sourcing innovations from outside your business.
 Establish links with Universities, business networks and other successful organizations.

 Most people blame “the system” or their bosses for inhibiting their creativity.
 But when we talk about great leaders who inspire their teams it is plain that we all fall short of the ideal.
 We need to make greater efforts to encourage our people to be creative, challenging and adventurous.
 Ultimately, it all comes down to the actions of the leaders.
 Innovative leaders communicate with inspiring words and then quietly reinforce those words with actions.
 They challenge, they ask, they listen, they empower.
 In innovative organization leaders build the self-belief of their people.
 It is this self-belief that unlocks the door to successful innovation.

-What the survey shows is salutary.
 People consider themselves to be quite open to new ideas but consider their bosses to be rather closed.
-Whereas only 4% of respondents thought they would not consider outside ideas, fully 31% thought that their boss would not.
+Whereas only 4% of respondents [to my previously published survey] thought they would not consider outside ideas, fully 31% thought that their boss would not.
 According to the survey bosses are much more likely to claim the credit for outsider’s ideas and more likely to reject challenging questions or suggestions than the respondents are.